joseph-behrens/cfn-resource-type-emr-stepconcurrency/README.md

 When the CloudFormation resource is deleted the StepConcurrencyLevel is set back to the default value of 1.

+## Usage

+View the [README](docs/README.md) for information about using the resource type.

+Deployment into the account is done via the [CloudFormation CLI](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/what-is-cloudformation-cli.html) command `cfn submit`.
+See the page on [Registering Resource Providers](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-register.html) for more details.

 ## Testing

 When running `cfn test` to test the resource you will need a working EMR